 A panellist for a number of golfing publications, playing golf extensively throughout every Australian State and Territory.
 He is a member at Wollongong Golf Club with a handicap of 12.

-Leon Wiegard is a Life member Portsea, Patron Clifton Springs, member Commonwealth, and international golf tour organizer.
+A Life member at Portsea, Patron at Clifton Springs, a member at Commonwealth and international golf tour organizer.
 Handicap has blown out to 17 (lowest was 8).

 A member at Commonwealth, Sorrento and Moonah Links, handicap 11.
 Author of comprehensive books on British Links.